 I was also pleasantly surprised to read that coconut oil kills and repels fleas.
 I already give my dogs coconut oil as a treat every day, so I will certainly be continuing to do this.
 Coconut oil has an ingredient called lauric acid, which is what repels the fleas.
 Coconut oil has so many other health benefits for your dog, so this is a win-win!
 You can purchase coconut oil at your local grocery store or on Amazon by clicking here.

-I’m not sure if I will personally be adding this to our regiment, but it’s worth mentioning.
 While garlic won’t kill fleas or ticks, they don’t like the smell or taste of garlic, so they will not stick around!
 You can add garlic to your dog’s daily diet by adding it to their kibble.
-Only Natural Pet actually sells a Brewers Yeast and Garlic Tablet for dogs as an option.

 Garlic is a bit controversial, as large amounts of garlic can be toxic to your dog, so make sure you feed your dog only the recommended amount.
 Garlic also has anti-bacterial properties benefits for your dog, again a win, win!
 To learn more about feeding garlic to your dog, take a look at this article on PetGuide.com.

-In closing… it’s important to note, that even with all this said, the above statements are my opinion, I am not a veterinary professional.
+In closing… it’s important to note, that even with all this said, the above statements are my opinion, I am not a veterinarian.
 I can not give you medical advice.
 If you are concerned, talk to your vet, do your own research and make your own informed decision.